 Extended Validation Certificates

 Includes validation requirements of two validation types mentioned above and additional requirements.
 The issued certificate contains a domain and company name of the certificate applicant.
-It is worth mentioning that only Extended Validation certificates display a green bar with an owner’s company name in web browsers.

 4. Symmetric & Asymmetric cryptography

 Two types of cryptography are being used by SSL/TLS protocols: symmetric and asymmetric.